DepressingWeeb/Sokopan-Search/README.md

 > Project to solve sokoban puzzle using search algorithm, with CLI and GUI mode.

-Some sokoban will never be translated, therefore this project is born.
+Some sokoban will never be solved, therefore this project is born.
 ## Installation

 ### Local setup